zupzup/blog/smart-contract-solidity/post.md

     }
 ```

-Alright, with out constructed contract in place, it's time to submit our first project proposal.
+Alright, with our constructed contract in place, it's time to submit our first project proposal.
 We do this with the `submitProject` function, which takes a name and a URL of the project.

 Notice the use of the `payable` modifier, which means that this is in fact a `transaction`.
 This means, that we have access to the `msg.value` and `msg.sender` variables, which are the address of the transaction's sender and the money they sent.

 We check if the `msg.value` is above our specified minimumEntryFee, and if it's not, we `throw`, canceling the transaction.
 We also `throw` if the proposal deadline lies in the past.

 Then we check, if there is already a project from the sending address with the `initialized` flag.
-Unfortunately, there is no way to check, whether a `mapping` has a key or not, because it is automatically initialized with every possible key, so we have to do it this way.
+Unfortunately, there is no way to check whether a `mapping` already includes a key or not, because it is automatically initialized with every possible key, so we have to do it this way.

 If the project is from a new address, we create a `Project`, add it to the `mapping` as well as to our `address[]` list and trigger our `ProjectSubmitted` event.